 What is a Fusible Link?

 A Fusible link is a short, low-voltage wire that acts as a fuse in a vehicle's wiring harness.
 Fusible links provide circuit protection in the wiring of a vehicle in the case of a short circuit or voltage spike.
-These insulated wires may be used in applications in which an automotive fuse is unsuitable.
+Fusible link wires may be used in applications in which an automotive fuse is unsuitable for the voltage demand.

 Fusible Link Construction